matthesv/feedback-voting/README.md

 This plugin adds a simple voting system with optional feedback field.
 PHPUnit tests require the WordPress testing framework.

+Since version 1.2.9 you can configure the box width in the admin settings.
+The label above the feedback field also adapts for dark mode.

 ## Installing the WordPress testing framework

 Before running the tests, install the WordPress development repository and create the test database: